jhonnyV-V/phoemux/README.md

 phoemux create <alias>
 ```
 create a config file that I like to call ash with the default values pointing to the current path
-and open the "ash" with the $EDITOR env variable or vi as a default
+and open the "ash" with the $EDITOR env variable or nano as a default

 ### delete
 ```bash